WASH Rotary Action Group supports and ensures sustainable long-lasting clean water, sanitation, and hygiene programs to communities in need.

 .

-These programs were generously supported in part by grants awarded by the Rotary Club of Ithaca and the Central New York Rotary District, augmented by donations from other district Rotary Clubs and community organizations.
-What began as a small, one-school initiative now reaches several thousand youths who learn the importance of WASH, promote gender equity, and serve their communities.
+These programs have been supported in part by grants awarded by the Rotary Club of Ithaca and the Central New York Rotary District, augmented by donations from other Rotary Clubs and community organizations.
+What began as a small, one-school initiative now reaches several thousand youths who are learning the importance of WASH and gaining understanding about Gender Equity through service activities to their communities.

-For more information, contact Drew Noden at DrewNoden@gmail.com
+For more information, contact Gertrude Noden at Gertrude.Noden@gmail.com

 Break the Silence